 Offering the Bread and Wine at Mass

-Additionally, two or as many as four family members may be asked to offer the bread and wine at mass, which will become the Eucharist the body and blood of our Lord.
-These participants should be Catholic as this presentation is a rich symbol of the gifts of the people being offered for the sacrament of the Church.
+Two or as many as four family members may be asked to participate in the offering of the bread and wine at Mass, which becomes the Eucharist of the body and blood of our Lord.
+The participants carrying the offerings should be Catholics, as this is a very important symbolic ritual of the offerings from the members of the Church to God, almighty.

-- Wake Service, Mass of Resurrection (with body / ashes present) and Cemetery Service: $250
+- Vigil/Wake Service, Mass of Resurrection (with body or ashes present) and Cemetery Service: $250

-- Wake Service, Mass of Resurrection (with body / ashes present) but NO Cemetery Service: $250
+- Mass of Resurrection (with body or ashes present) and Cemetery Service but NO Vigil/Wake Service: $250

-- Mass of Resurrection (with body / ashes present) and Cemetery Service but NO Wake Service: $250
+- Vigil/Wake Service and Mass of Resurrection (with body or ashes present) but NO Cemetery Service: $250

-- Mass of Resurrection (with body / ashes present) but NO Wake Service OR Cemetery Service: $250
+- Mass of Resurrection (with body or ashes present) but NO Vigil/Wake or Cemetery Service: $250

-- Wake Service and Cemetery Service without a Mass: $250
+- Vigil/Wake Service and Cemetery but NO Funeral Mass: $250

-Needy persons will not be turned away - St. Raymond Catholic Church has other available means of helping their own, thus lack of finances should never become the subject of additional emotional pain.
+St. Raymond Church would like to inform everyone that needy persons will never be turned away.
+There are other available means to help, so lack of funds should never become the subject of additional emotional pain.